From Tallinn to Helsinki by Ferry: Discover a Restaurant with a 'World’s Happiest Country' Menu

 3/29/2025

 During my six-week trip through Europe, I flew from Berlin to Tallinn, the capital of Estonia, planning to stay for a few days.
-But on my very first day, I headed straight from the airport to the ferry harbour—I had a spontaneous idea: why not take a short trip to Helsinki, the capital of Finland, ranked the world’s happiest country in 2025?
+On my first day, however, I headed straight from the airport to the ferry harbour with a spontaneous idea: why not take a short trip to Helsinki, the capital of Finland, which had been named the world’s happiest country in 2025?

 I booked my ticket online through the Tallink website and chose the Megastar ferry.
 A round-trip ticket cost €70.60.